 2.1 The typical annual deadlines for the reviews of faculty performance are listed below.
 In some years, the deadlines listed below fall on weekend days rather than work days.
-When this occurs, the deadlines will be moved backward to the Friday preceding the listed deadline.
+When this occurs, the deadlines will be moved forward to the next business day.

 February 1 Annual Activity Report is submitted by each faculty member to the appropriate Department Head.

 March 15 Department Head submits all Annual Evaluation of Faculty Performance forms to the appropriate College Dean.
-Instructions for completing this form are contained in the Faculty Handbook and must be followed as outlined.
+Instructions for completing this form are contained in the Faculty Handbookand must be followed as outlined.

 April 1 Dean submits all Annual Evaluation of Faculty Performance forms to the Vice President for Academic Affairs with his/her evaluation and comments.
 The Dean also submits the Annual Report of Tenured Faculty for Post-tenure Review.

 April 15 Vice President submits Annual Evaluation of Faculty Performance forms to the President.
 Vice President also submits the Annual Report of Tenured Faculty for Post-tenure Review.

-May 1 President submits Post-tenure Review Report to the Chancellor of , the Texas A&M University System.
-August 15 By this time, the President will have approved merit salary increases - for the next fiscal year
+May 1 President submits Post-tenure Review Report to the Chancellor of the Texas A&M University System.

+August 15 By this time, the President will have approved merit salary increases for the next fiscal year